Visual enhancement and 3D representation for underwater scenes: a review: 3D Reconstruction for Underwater Scenes

-As noted, large uniform terrains, such as expansive sandy seafloors or regions covered with short vegetation, can hinder robust alignment in SfM due to a lack of high-frequency features.
+\paragraph{Bowling Effects and Remedies} As noted, large uniform terrains, such as expansive sandy seafloors or regions covered with short vegetation, can hinder robust alignment in SfM due to a lack of high-frequency features.
 This often leads to degenerate configurations, resulting in reconstructions with exaggerated curvature or bowl-shaped deformations \citep{Wright2020UnderwaterPhotogrammetry, Samboko:evaluating:2022}.
 To mitigate these issues, several strategies have been proposed.
 One common approach is to introduce artificial markers with known geometry or color-coded patterns, which serve as reliable anchor points for SfM \citep{Wright2020UnderwaterPhotogrammetry, WITTMANN2024100072}.
 Divers or automated systems can place these markers strategically to enhance feature matching.
 Another effective method involves leveraging trajectory constraints.
 When an autonomous underwater vehicle (AUV) or remotely operated vehicle (ROV) logs inertial or acoustic data, these measurements can be integrated into the reconstruction pipeline to minimize drift and improve overall stability.
 Additionally, mesh regularization techniques \citep{Aubram2013} are often employed as a post-processing step following standard multi-view stereo (MVS).
 By enforcing surface smoothness or incorporating planar constraints, these methods help reduce spurious curvature in the final model.
 In cases where partial depth measurements are available, incorporating data from sonar or short-range LiDAR can further stabilize the photogrammetry pipeline \citep{Istenic2019}.
 These local depth cues provide additional constraints on scale and geometry, effectively reducing global distortions in the reconstructed scene.